Felon in Possession of Firearm | Federal Criminal Defense | 18 USC 922(g)

 Armed Career Criminal Act Cases

 Typically, FPS offenses are viable for prosecutors with the presence of only one felony conviction.
-However, it also critically important to understand that some offenders can be characterized as Armed Career Criminals.
-That is if a person has multiple convictions for burglary, violent, or drug-related crimes, that person may face a higher mandatory sentence and a higher range of punishment.
-The Armed Career Criminal Act (“ACCA”) codified under 18 USC 924(e) sets out that persons with 3 separate convictions for ‘violent felonies’ and ‘serious drug offenses’ face a minimum 15 years imprisonment.
+However, it also critically important to understand that some offenders can be characterized as “armed career criminals.”
+That is, if a person has multiple convictions for burglary, violent, or drug-related crimes, that person may face a higher mandatory sentence and a higher range of punishment.
+The Armed Career Criminal Act (“ACCA”) codified under 18 USC 924(e) sets out that persons with three separate convictions for ‘violent felonies’ and ‘serious drug offenses’ face a minimum 15 years imprisonment.

 The applicable guideline is found under Section 2K2.1 of the United States Sentencing Guidelines.
 The number of firearms possessed and extent of criminal history are usually the largest drivers of the guideline calculation.
 Other factors that drive federal sentences for FPF cases relate to whether the possession was related to the trafficking of firearms and whether the firearm is capable of accepting a magazine with a large capacity.

-If you or a loved one have been charged with the federal offense of Felon in Possession of a Firearm, call us at (817) 203-2220 or contact us online:
+If you or a loved one have been charged with the federal offense of Felon in Possession of a Firearm, contacts us today to speak with an experienced federal defense attorney.

 Call us at (817) 203-2220 for a complimentary strategy session.
 Our team of former prosecutors and Board Certified Criminal Lawyers are here to help.
 During this call we will: